 Restart On

-AC/Power Failure рс
+AC/Power Failure

 Enabled

-Disabled (Default) "Р
+Disabled

-Pre-State рс
+Pre-State(Default)

 When "Enabled", the system automatically turns on when the power comes back.
 When "Disabled" the system turns off and does not turn on when the power comes back.
 When set to "Pre-State", the system maintains the last power state when the power comes back.